zubsyeda/CapstoneProject/README.md

 - Got login and sign up pages and implemented navigation plus user authorization using Firebase
 - Challenging in using Firebase
 - Challenge to connect different pages and make efficient navigation
-- next steps to fix errors and add more databases so that userId can correspond to its own diary entries
+- next steps to fix UI/UX and add more databases so that userId can correspond to its own diary entries

 ### Description